osate/osate.github.io/source/about-osate.rst

    language, models may contain elements from the AADL Standard Annexes (e.g., error model, requirements definition and analysis, ARINC653, and behavior annexes).
-2. Import Mathworks® MATLAB™ Simulink™ models into OSATE.
-The importer translates the diagram structure and transforms SCADE and Simulink blocks into AADL components.
-3. Support the SAE Standard Aerospace Recommended Practice (ARP) 4761, Guidelines and Methods for Conducting the Safety Assessment Process on Civil Airborne Systems and Equipment.
-The processes and techniques of the ARP4761 standard addressed by the tool are the Functional Hazard Assessment, Fault Tree Analysis, Failure Modes and Effects Analysis, and Dependence Diagrams, also referred to as Reliability Block Diagrams.
+2. Support the SAE Standard Aerospace Recommended Practice (ARP) 4761, Guidelines and Methods for Conducting the Safety Assessment Process on Civil Airborne Systems and Equipment.
+The processes and techniques of the ARP4761 standard addressed by the tool are the Functional Hazard Assessment, Fault Tree Analysis, and Failure Modes and Effects Analysis.
-4. Perform structural verification of AADL models and of property values associated with model elements using the Resolute constraint language (developed by Rockwell Collins in the SMACCM research project).
+3. Perform structural verification of AADL models and of property values associated with model elements using the Resolute constraint language (developed by Rockwell Collins in the SMACCM research project).
    Example use of Resolute: verify OS specific constraints on ARINC653 systems for code and configuration generation.
-5. Perform compositional verification of system and component behavior using the AGREE language (developed by Rockwell Collins in the SMACCM research project).
+4. Perform compositional verification of system and component behavior using the AGREE language (developed by Rockwell Collins in the SMACCM research project).
 This supports reasoning about system behavior based on assume/guarantee contracts and the structure of the system’s architecture model.
-6. Architecture Led Integrated System Assurance (ALISA).
+5. Architecture Led Integrated System Assurance (ALISA).
 ALISA provides a Requirement Specification capability that allows users to express stakeholder requirements and system specifications in the context of an AADL model of a system.
 A requirements analysis will assess how